-The Gestational Carrier Agreement defines the rights and obligations of all parties.
-This document is the basis for establishing the parental rights of the Intended Parents, and terminating any parental rights or proprietary interests of the Gestational Carrier.
+A Gestational Carrier Agreement or Surrogacy Agreement defines the rights and obligations of all parties involved in a surrogacy arrangement.
+This document is the basis for establishing the parental rights of the Intended Parents, and for terminating any parental rights or proprietary interests of the Gestational Carrier or Surrogate.

-In New York, Gestational Carrier Agreements are governed by the newly enacted Child Parent Security Act.
-New York law prohibits traditional surrogacy arrangements as contrary to public policy.
+In New York, Gestational Carrier Agreements are governed by the Child Parent Security Act.
+New York law prohibits traditional surrogacy arrangements.